SAML-Toolkits/python3-saml/README.md

 #### demo-django ####

-This folder contains a Django project that will be used as demo to show how to add SAML support to the Django Framework. 'demo' is the main folder of the django project (with its settings.py, views.py, urls.py), 'templates' is the django templates of the project and 'saml' is a folder that contains the 'certs' folder with the x509 public and private key, and the saml toolkit settings (settings.json and advanced_settings.json).
+This folder contains a Django project that will be used as demo to show how to add SAML support to the Django Framework. 'demo' is the main folder of the django project (with its settings.py, views.py, urls.py), 'templates' is the django templates of the project and 'saml' is a folder that contains the 'certs' folder that could be used to store the x509 public and private key, and the saml toolkit settings (settings.json and advanced_settings.json).

 ***Notice about certs***